H2CO3/sam-bam-rs/README.md

 ```

 ## Changelog
+* 0.0.3 - Switched to a new `inflate` crate, additional reading speedup,
-* 0.0.2 - Support for consecutive reader `bam::Reader`, and a `bam::BamReader` trait.
+* 0.0.2 - Support for consecutive reader `bam::Reader`,
+and a `bam::BamReader` trait.
 * 0.0.1 - Support for indexed reader `bam::IndexedReader`.

 ## Future versions
 * Support for `bam::Writer`,
 * Optimized writing of SAM records,
-* Support multi-thread reading and writing,
+* Support for multi-thread loading and writing,
-* Additional features for `bam::Record` and other structures, like `Cigar`.
+* Additional features for `bam::Record`
+and other structures, like `Cigar`.